ECON 7228 - Behavioural Economics IID

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Demonstrate how the standard assumptions in economics translate into predicted behaviour 2 Derive the behaviour predicted by classical game theory in simple games 3 Critically discuss the standard assumptions made in classical economic theory 4 Explain behavioural concepts in individual decision making 5 Explain behavioural concepts in strategic interaction 6 Apply simple behavioural concepts to new situations
+1 Demonstrate how the standard assumptions in economics translate into predicted behaviour 2 Derive the behaviour predicted by classical game theory in simple games 3 Critically discuss the standard assumptions made in classical economic theory 4 Explain behavioural concepts in individual decision making 5 Explain behavioural concepts in strategic interaction 6 Apply advanced behavioural concepts to new situations

 University Graduate Attributes